alwinb/immutable-aatree/README.md

 If `cursor.found` is `false` the original associated AATree is returned.

 ### Set
-`set (value)` returns a new AATree object by either inserting a new key-value pair, or updating the value of the the existing key-value pair that the cursor is pointing at in its associated AATree.
+`set (value)` returns a new AATree object by inserting or updating the the key-value pair that the cursor is pointing at in its associated AATree.